-Specifically the purpose of this programme is to further the necessary knowledge, understanding, abilities and skills required towards becoming a competent practicing mechanical engineer.
+Specifically the purpose of this programme is to further the necessary knowledge, understanding, abilities and skills required towards becoming a competent practicing Mechanical Engineering technologist.

 This qualification provides:

 I. Preparation for careers in engineering itself and areas that potentially benefit from engineering skills, for achieving technological proficiency and to make a contribution to the economy and national development.